facelessuser/ColorHelper/README.md

 # ColorHelper
 Experimental Sublime plugin that offers color tooltip info, and access to user defined color palettes.

-This is currently in an **ALPHA** state which means I am likely to break thing with a commit at any time.
+This is currently in an **ALPHA** state which means I am likely to break things with a commit at any time.
 Though you might find it usable, I may change how things work in the next commit.

 ![Color Info](https://dl.dropboxusercontent.com/u/342698/General/color_info.png)